harvardinformatics/ATAC-seq/ATAC-seq.md

 Assuming you have not gone the CRISPR route, you will have some mitochondrial reads in your sequence data.
 Since we are not interested in ATAC-seq peaks in the mitochondrial genome, these reads will only complicate the subsequent steps.
 Therefore, we recommend that they be removed from further analysis, via one of the following methods:

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In human/mouse genome builds, the mitochondrial genome is labeled 'chrM'.
 That sequence can be deleted from the reference prior to building the genome index.
-This is the cleanest approach, since 'chrM' will never enter the analysis.
-The downside is that the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.
+The downside of this approach is that the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.

 2. Remove the mitochondrial reads after alignment.
 We have written a python script, creatively named removeChrom.py, that accomplishes this.
 For example, to remove all 'chrM' reads from an input BAM file, we would run this: